 1994 brought Rhythm of Love and with it the singles “Body & Soul” (a Top 40 hit) and “I Apologize.”
 Her fourth consecutive million-selling album, Rhythm of Love was certified Double Platinum, topped Billboard’s R&B chart, and went to number 3 on the Billboard 200; while “I Apologize” yielded Baker her eighth Grammy (her fifth in the category of, you guessed it, “Best Female R&B Performance Vocal”).

 I could go on, but it’d really be gilding the Anita Baker lily, and besides being superfluous, ain’t nobody got time for that.
-What you do need to know are the following three facts:
+What you do need to know are the following two facts:

 Anita Baker | Farewell Concert Series

 Venetian Theatre | The Venetian Resort

 [Editor’s Note: Because “Giving You the Best that I Got” (single) was released in September, but Giving You the Best that I Got (album) didn’t drop until October, the song was eligible to win both “Best Female R&B Performance Vocal” and “Best R&B Song” (in addition to being nominated for both “Song of the Year” and “Record of the Year”) at the 31st Annual Grammy Awards; while the album wasn’t eligible until the next year, when it won Baker yet another “Best Female R&B Performance Vocal” Grammy.
 This means that a song and an album of the same name (by the same artist) won the same award, two years running.
 Werq, Ms. Baker!]